Jumio/mobile-sdk-android/docs/integration_faq.md

 ### Accessibility
 Our SDK supports accessibility features.
 Visually impaired users can now enable __TalkBack__ or increase the __text size__ on their device.
 The accessibility-strings that are used by TalkBack contain *accessibility* in their key and can be also modified in the `strings.xml`.

+### String Updates
+For an overview of all updates and changes of SDK string keys please refer to [the revision history](https://github.com/Jumio/mobile-sdk-android/blame/master/sample/JumioMobileSample/src/main/res/values/strings.xml) on Github.

 ## Glossary
 A [quick guide to commonly used abbreviations](integration_glossary.md) throughout the documentation which may not be all that familiar.